 Pokémon uses internet connectivity and GPS technology to pin down where you are in the real world.
 When GPS location isn’t present, the other picks up the slack.
 At least that’s what should happen.

 Some users are getting error notifications saying “GPS Not Found.”
 It turns out that some Android devices don’t come with GPS technology turned on; users actually have to activate it.
 Look in Settings to enable GPS tracking. in Android 5.0, the feature is controlled by a switch within the Privacy and Settings area inside the Settings app.

-In the meantime, it’s a good idea for users having the battery drain issue to pick up a battery pack for their smartphone.
+It’s a good idea for users having battery drain issues to pick up a battery pack for their smartphone.
 Gotta Be Mobile recently rounded up the most impressive quick charge battery chargers in Best Quick Charge Portable Battery Packs.

 Pokémon GO Problems: Deleting Your Pokémon Go Account